PillowMC/pillow/README.md

 [中文](README.zh_hans.md) | English

-## Fabric that runs on Forge
+## Quilt that runs on Forge

 _Not implemented yet._

 Yes, you can believe it.
-This mod will make Fabric compatible with Forge.
+This mod will make Quilt compatible with Forge.

-_Don't put Fabric mods in mods directory, put them in fabricMods directory!_
+_Don't put Quilt mods in mods directory, put them in quiltMods directory!_

 ## Another mod loader

-_Will implement after running Fabric on Forge!_
+_Will implement after running Quilt on Forge!_

-It will design mainly for "build bridges" between Forge and Fabric, but it will be a full-usage mod loader.
-It will not replace Forge or Fabric.
+It will design mainly for "build bridges" between Forge and Quilt, but it will be a full-usage mod loader.
+It will not replace Forge or Quilt.
 It will work well with them.

 ## Installing